ABOUT The High Holy Days at

 What melodies and traditions do you sing and follow?

-The music at TUJ is a combination of Eastern European and American melodies used by Reform, Conservative and Orthodox congregations – as well as Reform Jewish Holy Day music.
+The music at TUJ is a combination of Eastern European and American melodies used by Reform, Conservative and Orthodox congregations – as well as uniquely Reform, contemporary Jewish Holy Day music.

 If you’ve attended Reform congregations for the High Holy Days, you will find our melodies familiar.
 If you are used to Conservative or Orthodox services, some will be familiar, others less so.